 "New knowledge for creative polymaths" - Peter Cochrane

 Imperica is an online magazine which covers topics in and around contemporary culture.
-While our main focus is on issues with a relationship to digital technology, we cover a wider range - pretty much anything concerning the life (lives?) we live today comes into our range.
+This is done in a way for the benefit of our main audience: those in the marketing and communications industry.
+While our main focus is on issues with a relationship to contemporary digital technology, we cover a wider range - pretty much anything concerning the life (lives?) we live today comes into our range.

 A little bit more about us